New Tales of Gisaeng: Plot

-"Gisaeng" was the Korean equivalent of a geisha or courtesan knowledgeable in poetry, dance, music, culture and politics, who entertained noblemen and royalty of the Joseon Dynasty.
+"Gisaeng" was the Korean equivalent of a geisha or courtesan knowledgeable in poetry, dance, music, culture and politics, who entertained noblemen and royalty of the Joseon period.
 This series explores the premise that gisaeng still existed in modern-day Korea.

 Dan Sa-ran (Im Soo-hyang) lost her mother at a young age, and never quite got along with her stepmother and stepsister.
 Despite her humble background, she carries herself with pride and grace, majoring in classical dance during college.
 Drawing the attention of Buyonggak's head gisaeng with her dancing talent and classic beauty, Sa-ran enters Korea's sole traditional gisaeng house, an exclusive establishment that serves only VIP guests.
 Ah Da-mo (Sung Hoon) is a cocky second-generation chaebol with his own set of daddy issues.
 He can't be bothered to give any woman the time of day... until he meets Sa-ran.